 Unlike personal service, where documents are handed directly to the individual, service by mail relies on the postal service to deliver the documents.
 Once the papers are mailed, the person responsible completes a proof of service form, specifying details such as the date, recipient, and mailing address.
 This completed form is then filed with the court, serving as an official record that the service was conducted according to legal standards.

+Filing proof of service with the court is mandatory to proceed with the case.
 Failure to file this proof of service could lead to case dismissals, delays, or other procedural setbacks.

 When to Use Proof of Service by Mail